-Anyone familiar with Seattle’s University Way–better known affectionately among longtime locals as “The Ave”–surely knows that it’s long been one of our city’s most lively stretches of urban thoroughfare.
+Anyone familiar with Seattle’s University Way Northeast — better known affectionately among longtime locals as “The Ave” — surely knows that it’s long been one of our city’s most lively stretches of urban thoroughfare.
 Indeed, The Ave has been host to a cavalcade of colorful characters and anecdotes going back several decades.
-In the autumn of 1965, as the University of Washington welcomed a record baby-boom enrollment of some 26,000 students, The Ave, and the University District in general, became host to a rather amusing manufactured controversy over a certain segment of Ave regulars known alternately as “beatniks,” “fringies,” and–depending on whose opinion one was asking–other terms which were much more derisive.
+During the autumn of 1965, as the University of Washington welcomed a record baby-boom enrollment of some 26,000 students, The Ave, and the University District in general, became the stage for a rather amusing manufactured controversy concerning a certain segment of Ave regulars known alternately as “beatniks,” “fringies,” and — depending on whose opinion one was asking — other terms which were much more derisive.

-That manufactured controversy became journalistically official on the date in focus here, when the University District Herald, a weekly neighborhood newspaper mostly catering to the U District business community, published the first in a series of front-page articles lamenting “The Beatnik Situation” in that neighborhood.
-The tone of the articles, all written by Herald publisher Lillian Beloin, was blatantly alarmist and condescending toward their chosen subject.
+That manufactured controversy became journalistically official on the date in focus here, when the University District Herald, a weekly neighborhood newspaper catering mostly to the U District business community, published the first in a series of front-page articles lamenting “The Beatnik Situation” in that neighborhood.
+The tone of the articles, all written by Herald publisher Lillian Beloin, was blatantly alarmist and condescending towards their chosen subject.

 The series mostly painted the many young bohemians who had become a regular presence in the U District by that autumn as a parasitic scourge.
 In support of her rhetorically vivid scorn, Beloin cited several recent incidents of absurd “beatnik” activity on The Ave, including the following amusing anecdote: